SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.samplefilter/README.md

 ## Virtual meter settings notes

 <dl>
+	<dt>Reading Property</dt>
+	<dd>This can be used to customize the generated accumulating datum property name.
+If left unconfigured,
+	the accumulating datum property will be named after the Property value with the Time Unit suffix appended.
+	For example, an instantaneous <code>irradiance</code> property using the <code>Hours</code> time unit would result in an accumulating <code>irradianceHours</code> property.</dd>
 	<dt>Time Unit</dt>
 	<dd>This value affects the name of the virtual meter reading property: it will be appended to the
 	end of the property name.
 It also affects the virtual meter reading values, as they will be calculated in